-Through its Summer Research Scholar Program, the European Studies Center (ESC), a Jean Monnet EU Center of Excellence (JMEUCE), in collaboration with the University Library System (ULS) at the University of Pittsburgh, seeks to facilitate and further research on all aspects of European integration and the European Union.
-The ESC and ULS are offering two research grants to post-doctoral and senior scholars to be in residence at the University of Pittsburgh.
+Through its Summer Research Scholar Program, the European Studies Center (ESC), a former Jean Monnet EU Center of Excellence (JMEUCE), in collaboration with the University Library System (ULS) at the University of Pittsburgh, seeks to facilitate and further research on all aspects of European integration and the European Union.
+The ESC and ULS are offering two research grants to pre-doctoral, post-doctoral, junior and senior scholars to be in residence at the University of Pittsburgh.

-Selected Scholars will reside in Pittsburgh for periods of one to four weeks between May 1, 2018 and August 15, 2018.
+Selected Scholars will reside in Pittsburgh for periods of one to four weeks between May 1, 2023 and August 15, 2023.
 Awards will range between $2,000 and $3,500 USD and will take the form of reimbursements of eligible travel and accommodation costs (based upon submitted receipts).
-In addition, ESC staff will arrange for scholars to meet with faculty with similar interests and the ULS will provide access to and bibliographic assistance in the unique and comprehensive Barbara Sloan European Union Document Collection.
-JMEUCE Summer Research Scholars are expected to acknowledge support of the ESC, the ULS, and the EU in any work resulting from this research, and to deliver a presentation of their research and preliminary findings while in Pittsburgh.
+(Please note that depending on tax treaties in existence, awards may be subject to US tax withholdings.)
+In addition, ESC staff will arrange for scholars to meet with faculty with similar interests (depending on availability) and the ULS will provide access to and bibliographic assistance in the unique and comprehensive Barbara Sloan European Union Document Collection.
+Summer Research Scholars are expected to acknowledge support of the ESC, the ULS, and the EU in any work resulting from this research, and to deliver a presentation of their research and preliminary findings while in Pittsburgh.

 Note: Applications will be evaluated based upon the suitability of materials in the Barbara Sloan European Union Document Collection to the proposed research objectives.
-Questions regarding the Sloan Collection should be directed to the ULS bibliographer who oversees the Collection, Phil Wilkin (email@example.com).
+Questions regarding the Sloan Collection should be directed to the ULS bibliographer who oversees the Collection, Dan Pennell (firstname.lastname@example.org).

-Applications should be submitted via submittable.com.
+To access the application via Submittable, please click here.
 This application requires that you upload pieces of supporting documentation (listed below).
 Only complete application packets will be accepted.

 - A project description (not to exceed 5 pages, double-spaced, and which includes a description of the research to be undertaken and specifically addresses the research project’s relevance to European integration and the European Union);